hobrien/T3SE_Nomenclature/README.md

 Datafiles:

+ NonT3SE_homologs.fa (Homologs of T3SEs that need to be added to query set)

  Psy108.fa (draft genome sequences from a T3SE rich strain for testing purposes)

  T3SE_allAA.fa (reference amino acid sequences to use as query for tBlastn)

+ T3SS-Hops-noformat.txt (T3SE db downloaded from http://pseudomonas-syringae.org/T3SS-Hops-noformat.xls,
+ converted to tab delimited with Unix/LF linebreaks)